Beta Boötis

 Beta Boötis is a star in the northern constellation of Boötes.
-Its name is a Bayer designation that is Latinized from β Boötis, and abbreviated Beta Boo or β Boo.
+Its name is a Bayer designation that is Latinised from β Boötis, and abbreviated Beta Boo or β Boo.
 The star has the official name Nekkar, pronounced /'nɛkɑr/, which is derived from an Arabic name for 'the Herdsman'.
 It has an apparent visual magnitude of 3.5, making it visible to the naked eye and one of the brighter members of the constellation.
 In the modern constellation, it marks the head of Boötes the herdsman.
 Based upon parallax measurements obtained by the Gaia spacecraft, this star is approximately 235 ly from the Sun.
 It is drawing closer to the Sun with a radial velocity of −18 km/s.
 The magnitude of the star is reduced by 0.06 from extinction caused by intervening gas and dust.

 Nomenclature

 β Boötis (Latinised to Beta Boötis) is the star's Bayer designation.

 It bore the traditional name Nekkar or Nakkar derived from the Arabic name for the constellation: Al Baḳḳār 'the Herdsman'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Nekkar for this star on 21 August 2016 and it is now so included in the List of IAU-approved Star Names.